kuritsu/pozoledf-sample-app-deployment/README.md

 Chef Infra server.
 You can then open a Pull Request to be approved by your team in order to apply the updated environment configuration.

-When the main branch of this repo triggers, the Jenkins pipeline will perform the following steps:
+When the main branch of this repo changes, the Jenkins pipeline will perform the following steps:
 - Update the Chef Infra Server with all the environment configuration contained in the `environments` directory.

-Every 10-30 minutes, all Chef Infra clients will request its configuration data from the Infra Server, and thus the new configuration will be applied. *We recommend that this cookbook should contain a notification step after the `default` recipe is applied.
-You can use a Slack message, for example, to indicate that the deployment/update has been performed successfully in the environment.*
+Every 10-30 minutes, all Chef Infra clients will request their configuration from the Infra Server, and thus the new configuration will be applied. *We recommend that this cookbook should contain a notification step after the `default` recipe is applied.
+You can send a Slack message, for example, to indicate that the deployment/update has been performed successfully in the environment.*

 ## Specific environment configuration